A couple of years ago, I tried to finish my holiday shopping early on and found myself stressed out and annoyed.

 Christmas is about having a giving spirit, so doing anything out of obligation defeats the purpose.
 If you are unable to purchase gifts for everyone because your budget is tight this year, or you just aren’t moved to buy gifts for certain people, it’s totally okay.
 Really, it is.

 If you get wrapped up in your own life and all the “stuff” you have to do, consider giving a few hours to help those who are less fortunate.
 It’s a great way to serve, you will feel better, and it will help you put everything else in perspective.This holiday season my kids created a care package and sent it to a family in Puerto Rico.
 Click here to learn how you can do the same.

-With less than 2 weeks till Thanksgiving and about 5 weeks until Christmas, take the time to breathe, relax and enjoy this season.
+With about three weeks until Christmas, take the time to breathe, relax and enjoy this season.